 27. The "Queen II" album cover was based on the famous photograph of Marlene Dietrich.

-28. The director of the clip was Bruce Gowers, it took him 3 hours to film it at a cost of 3,500 Pound.
+28. The director of the clip was Bruce Gowers, it took him 3 hours to film it for 3,500 Pounds.

 29. Freddie Mercury noted that the song "In the Lap of the Gods" from the album "Sheer Heart Attack" is the prologue to the song "Bohemian Rhapsody".